Did you know that California is now the fifth-largest producer of sunflowers in the USA?

 A Few More Northern California Sunflower Fields to Consider in 2022

-Many sunflower fields are simply not open as hobby farms for your amusement, you have to make do with viewing from the roadside.
-If you’re happy with (safely) making some side of the road stops we’d recommend you try:
+Many sunflower fields are not open as hobby farms for your amusement; you have to make do with viewing from the roadside.
+If you’re happy with (safely) making some side-of-the-road stops, we’d recommend you try:

-- Winters – Particularly at the junction of Roads 89 and 26 is a hot hed from sunflower spotting
+- Winters – Particularly at the junction of Roads 89 and 26 is a hot spot from sunflower spotting

 - Park Winters is a wonderful spot in Yolo County to pick your own bunch of wildflowers

-- Turkovich Wines in Winters lets customers combine a wine tasting with a tour of their sunflower fields (5 to 22 June 2022)
+- Turkovich Wines in Winters lets customers combine a wine tasting with a tour of their sunflower fields (summer only)

 - Farmer John’s Pumpkin Farm – 850 Cabrillo Hwy, Half Moon Bay